A Thorny Debate in Plate Tectonics May Finally Be Resolved

 In other words, you’re closer to the edge of space right now than you are to the bottom of a continental plate.

 The finding will help scientists improve our understanding of the mechanics of the plates—not just their depth or composition, but how they move around Earth.
 The Earth is sliced up into many different kinds of layers.
-Elementary schools are familiar with the chemical bands: the crust, which terminates three to 40 miles below the surface; the silicate mantle, which descends 1,800 miles below the surface; and the inner and outer core, a white-hot sphere of iron and nickel that meet 3,959 miles from the surface.
+Elementary schoolers are familiar with the chemical bands: the crust, which terminates three to 40 miles below the surface; the silicate mantle, which descends 1,800 miles below the surface; and the inner and outer core, a white-hot sphere of iron and nickel that meet 3,959 miles from the surface.

 But these familiar terms only describe what makes up the Earth’s layers, its chemistry.
 They don’t describe how the planet moves or how it reacts to heat.
 For that, geologists turn more specific words that describe Earth’s mechanical layers—lithosphere and asthenosphere.